 The Bose Smart Soundbar 300 is satisfactory for dialogue-focused TV shows and podcasts.
 Thanks to its discrete center channel, its vocal reproduction is really great, and dialogue is clearly and accurately reproduced.
 You can even use its dialogue enhancement tool to make voices more clear and crisp.
 However, there's no auto-volume mode, so you can't balance the volume level between commercials and shows like with other bars.

 The Bose Smart Soundbar 300 is satisfactory for music.
-Out-of-the-box, it has a slightly V-shaped sound that's ideal for listening to genres with lots of highs and lows, such as rock, pop, EDM, and hip-hop.
+Out-of-the-box, it has a slightly V-shaped sound that's ideal for listening to genres with lots of highs and lows, like rock, pop, EDM, and hip-hop.
 Voices and lead instruments are clear in the mix, but there's a little extra punch in the bass range, as well as some sparkle in the treble.
-However, as a standalone bar, it's not able to reproduce a very deep low-bass.
+However, as a standalone bar, it cannot reproduce a very deep low-bass.

 The Bose Smart Soundbar 300 is acceptable for movies.
 For a standalone bar, it does a good job reproducing dialogue, so you can follow along with the action in your top films.
 That said, 5.1 surround sound formats like Dolby Digital are downmixed into stereo, which doesn't provide the most immersive sound.
-You can't watch Dolby Atmos content, either, which is a shame if you subscribe to a lot of streaming platforms.
+You can't watch Dolby Atmos content either, which is a shame if you're looking for a more immersive audio experience from your streaming platforms.

 The Bose Soundbar 300 comes in one color variant: Black.
 You can see the label for the model we tested here.

-If you come across another version of this soundbar that's different from ours, please let us know in the discussions, and we'll update our review.
+If you come across another version of this soundbar that's different from ours, please let us know in the forums, and we'll update our review.

 If you're looking for more soundbars, check out our recommendations for the best Bose soundbars, the best small soundbars, and the best soundbars for dialogue.

 The Bose Smart Soundbar 300 is better for mixed use than the Bose TV Speaker.
 The 300 has a better center and surround performance.
-It also offers treble adjustment, as well as more wireless playback options like Apple AirPlay 2.
+It also offers treble adjustment and more wireless playback options like Apple AirPlay 2.
 It also connects to the Bose Music app that gives you a bit more functionality.

 The Bose Smart Soundbar 300 is a better soundbar than the Bose Solo 5.
 The Smart Soundbar 300 is better-built, and it comes with an ARC port and more wireless playback options.
 It has better soundstage and surround performances, and it gets louder.
 Also, it has built-in voice assistant support.
 That said, some listeners may prefer the Solo 5's more compact design.